Visiting Affiliate Assistant Professor of Writing

 Richard Hugo, The Triggering Town

-About Me: I teach WR100 Effective Writing, and I’m co-advisor to two of our student-run literary journals, the Garland and the Forum.
-I earned two Master of Fine Arts degrees in Creative Writing, and my specialty is in poetry writing.
-I also write and teach creative non-fiction.
-I publish under the name J.D.
-Knight.
+I teach WR100 and WR230, and I’m co-advisor to Corridors, our newly-revamped, student-run literary journal.
+My Master of Fine Arts degrees are in Creative Writing, and my specialty is in poetry.

-As Hugo says, I want you to write like you.
-In my WR100 classes, you will learn to hone your voice into meaningful, descriptive prose.
-You will write informative, narrative, and argumentative drafts that you will revise under each essay’s cycle.
+In my WR100 classes, you will learn to develop your voice into meaningful, descriptive prose.
+You will write several drafts that you will revise and review with your peers.
 This is not a test-based course; it is text-driven.
-What you learn in each cycle is carried forward so that you can see that writing is a process.
-You will participate in several peer review sessions.
-The constructive criticism of your peer groups is integral to the writing process because it allows you to see what is working well and what needs work.
+I hope that this class allows you to see writing as a process.
 By the end of the term, you will see your voice transform from thoughts to points of discovery to claims you can attempt to prove through logic and reason.
+Click here for more information about my 2015-16 Messina course offering.